robertmuth/Cwerg/FE/Docs/ast.md

     s64,u64, f64 <-> s64,u64, f64
     sint, uint <-> ptr(x)
     ptr(a) <-> ptr(b)
-    It is also ok to bitcase complex objects like recs
+    (Probably not true anymore: It is also ok to bitcast complex objects like recs

 Fields: